hariharsubramanyam/ios_throughput_latency_measurement/README.md

 3. Deploy to device or simulator

 ## Usage
-1. Enter test time
+1. Enter test duration
-  * test time = the number of seconds that the test should run
+  * test duration = the number of seconds that the test should run
 2. Enter interval
   * interval = the seconds between throughput/latency measurements
 3. Click "Run Download Test"